UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/1c_intro_ros2.md

 source /opt/ros/humble/setup.bash
 ```

 This will ensure that ROS2 is auto-enabled for all terminals which you setup.
-Ensure your system uses UTF-8, install the required packages, and add the official ROS 2 repository.
+Ensure your system uses UTF-8, install the required packages, and add the official ROS2 repository.

 You can also edit .bashrc in the terminal without opening the file.
 This will add new entries to the bottom of the file.